-Both dresses are really warm, perfect for the colder months.
+Both dresses are really warm, ideal for the colder months.
 The girls love them and find them comfortable to wear.
 They can put the dresses on themselves because they’re nice and stretchy with no complicated buttons.
 They also adore the penguins on the front although Libby was a bit upset that Lia had more penguins that she did.
 You can’t win sometimes.
 Luckily, when Libby’s Sense Organics top arrived, the penguin situation was instantly resolved.

 Sense Organics Tops

 The thing I love about the style of Sense Organics tops is that they’re long.
 The girls aren’t particularly tall but I often find tops can be a bit short on them, they’re much happier with something that pulls down nicely over the top of their trousers or skirt.
-Libby was sent the penguin print top and fell in love with it immediately.
+Libby has the penguin print top and fell in love with it immediately.
 I don’t blame her really, it’s spectacularly cute.